automateps/AutomatePS/README.md

 ----------
 ### Enabling, Disabling, Locking, Unlocking, Moving, Removing and Renaming Objects
-AutoMatePS supports modifying a majority of object types using these functions:
+AutomatePS supports modifying a majority of object types using these functions:
 ```PowerShell
 Enable-AMObject
 Disable-AMObject